NeemaToto/BeatBlendr/README.md

 ## Please use the Test Account to Sign In
 At the bottom of the README, there are login details on the account to use when using the application.
-Because of the way the Spotify API works, I can only have registered users access the functions of the app unless I get the app approved by the Spotify team.
+Because of the way the Spotify API works, I can only have registered users access the functions of the app unless I get the app approved by Spotify.

-## Troubleshooting
-If you are experiencing problems, try:
-1. Reloading
-2. Use the log out button in the header to log out.
-Ensure local.storage 'token' does not exist/is clear after being logged out
-3. Log back in after logging out

 ## To Run on Localhost
 Please go onto the LandingPage.tsx component and change REDIRECT_URI to whichever url applies.
 There are comments below the variable that you can copy and paste to set the right URI.
 (Default is the vercel link)